DanielStutzbach/blist/README.txt

 Installation instructions
 -------------------------

-Python 2.5 or 2.5.1 is required.
+Python 2.5 or higher is required.
 If building from the source distribution, the Python header files are also required.
 In either case, just run: